 Ventures

-The Ventures are an American instrumental rock band, renowned as one of the most influential and commercially successful groups in the genre's history.
-Formed in Tacoma, Washington, in 1958, the band has sold over 100 million records worldwide, making them the best-selling instrumental rock group of all time.
+The Ventures are an American instrumental rock band, formed in Tacoma, Washington, and celebrated as one of the most influential groups in the genre's history.
+Their commercial success is staggering, with over 100 million records sold worldwide, making them the best-selling instrumental rock band of all time.

 Early career

-The band was founded by guitarists Don Wilson and Bob Bogle, who initially called themselves the Versatones.
-After adding Nokie Edwards on bass and Howie Johnson on drums, they recorded a demo of "Walk, Don't Run," a jazz tune by Johnny Smith.
-Their 1960 debut single for the small Blue Horizon label, a reworked version of that track, quickly gained local traction.
+The band was formed in 1958 by guitarists Don Wilson and Bob Bogle.
+After moving to Seattle and adding Nokie Edwards on bass and Howie Johnson on drums, they recorded their first single, a cover of "Walk, Don't Run," in 1959 for the small Blue Horizon label.

 Breakthrough